coffee beans

 What is Breve Coffee?

 (For the non-Americans, half and half is a mixture of equal parts whole milk and cream.
-It can be bought in a carton at the supermarket but you can easily mix some up yourself if it’s not sold where you are.)
+It can be bought in a carton at the supermarket but you can easily mix some up yourself if it’s not sold where you live.)

 The result is a luxurious coffee experience.
 It’s very rich with the flavors of the espresso mellowed and sweetened by the milk/cream combo.
 It’s so rich and sweet on its own that you probably won’t want to add any sugar or sweetener, even if you would normally add it to your coffee.